 I was born outside the United States and/or I have dual citizenship with another country (2 forms).

-My parents, siblings, spouse, and/or cohabitants were born outside of the United States (2 forms).
+My parent(s) were born outside of the United States (2 forms).

-13) Foreign Born Relatives or Associates Statement– You must include your immediate relatives (parents, siblings, spouse, and/or cohabitants) listed on the OFI-36 form who were born in a foreign country even if they currently hold U.S. citizenship.
-Please include a small description of frequency of contact per entry.
+19) Foreign Born Relatives or Associates Statement– You must include your relatives listed on the OFI-36 form even if they currently hold U.S. citizenship.

 I have lived outside of the United States within the past 5 years (1 form).

 NOTICE: The U.S. Department of Justice requires that prospective law students meet a residency requirement which means that you must have lived in the United States for a total of 3 years (36 months) out of the last 5 years.
 The 5 years is counted going back from the month/date that you submit your online security application.